frankyildiz/Microservices/README.md

 git push origin dev
 ```

-- Merge `dev` into `release` branch, then run `build-and-deploy-frank-yildiz-on-qa-env` job to build and deploy the app on `QA environment` manually.
+- Merge `dev` into `release` branch, then run `build-and-deploy-fati-yildiz-on-qa-env` job to build and deploy the app on `QA environment` manually.

 ```bash
 git checkout release